 - The tool I used to help me learn how to use Scrivener

-Also, if you’re looking to get a Scrivener coupon, you can access that by clicking my link here and using the discount code of:
+Also, if you’re looking to get a Scrivener coupon code, you can access that by clicking my link here and using the discount code of:

 Also, please understand that any links to Scrivener in this article are affiliate links but will not cost you any extra using them – actually you’ll save thanks to the 20% off coupon code.